-Custom PDEs can be implemented by specifying their evolution rate.
-In the simple case of deterministic PDEs, the methods PDEBase.evolution\rate() and PDEBase.\make\pde\rhs\numba() need to be overwritten for the numpy and numba backend, respectively.
+Custom PDEs can be implemented by subclassing PDEBase to specify the evolution rate.
+In the simple case of deterministic PDEs, the methods PDEBase.evolution\rate() and PDEBase.make\pde\rhs\numba() need to be overwritten for supporting the numpy and numba backend, respectively.